Hilllander/docker-wordpress/README.md

 3. Clone docker-wordpress Git repository using Git Bash: `git clone https://github.com/Hilllander/docker-wordpress.git`
 4. Use `dir` command to view content in "**wpsources**".
 There are a new directory "**docker-wordpress**" appeared.
 Enter to this directory by `cd docker-wordpress`
 5. Check content in **docker-wordpress** directory, there should have **docker-compose.yml** configuration file in it.
-6. Pull images and create Wordpress, MySQL, phpMyAdmin stacks containers using :  `docker-compose up -d`
+6. Using : `docker-compose up -d` : to pulling images and create Wordpress, MySQL, phpMyAdmin stacks containers.
 7. When done, you can access Wordpress from http://localhost:8800 and PMA from http://localhost:8801 from default port configurations.

 Now you are going to next steps of Wordpress installation which I'm not mentioned in this (lots of steps in Youtube:).